 The Extra Push: Pressure-Assisted Flushing

-So now you've got the toilet style you want, with the right base and the right tank (or even a hidden tank).
+So now you've got the toilet style you want, with the right base and the right tank.
 Another choice you can make is whether you want the regular flushing mechanism, or a little something more.

 Pressure-assisted flushing mechanisms are set in the wall (so you should open up the wall first to see if your toilet placement is good for that) and give the water a little extra pressure so it goes faster in the bowl, and keeps it cleaner.